pfortune/featherfeed/device/pi/README.md

   ```
   ssh-copy-id pfortune@192.168.178.37
   ```

-## Creating and Managing Services on the Raspberry Pi
+# Creating and Managing Services

 To enable the bird classification and upload functionalities to run as services, follow these steps: